March Madness Betting Sites in Colorado

 FanDuel Bracket Pick Em

-FanDuel has offered a Bracket Pick ‘Em contest and a $250,000 Bracket Madness challenge, and that’s what customers can expect this season.
+FanDuel has offered a Bracket Pick ‘Em contest and a $250,000 Bracket Madness challenge, and there’s a chance customers can expect this season.
 The winner, which scored the most points based off their bracket, took home $100,000.
 The second-place finisher won $50,000.
 In fact, FanDuel handed out prizes to the top 1,000 finishers.

 FanDuel Sportsbook Review